hankhank10/music-screen-api/README.md

 - [e-INK version here](https://www.hackster.io/mark-hank/currently-playing-music-on-e-ink-display-310645)
 - [High res version here](https://www.hackster.io/mark-hank/sonos-album-art-on-raspberry-pi-screen-5b0012)

+Note that before running go_sonos_highres.py you need to create your own copy of sonos_settings.py: there is an example file in this repo as sonos_settings.py.example

 # Key dependencies to load if you know what you're doing and don't want to follow all the steps above

 ````